-The Planning Accreditation Board requires this information be posted for the Masters of Community and Regional Planning program.
+The Planning Accreditation Board (PAB) requires this information be posted for the Master of Community and Regional Planning (MCRP) program.

 Student Retention Rate

 Percentage of students who began studies in Fall 2019 and continued into Fall 2020: 95%

 Percentage of students graduating within 4 years, entering class of 2016: 97%

 Number of degrees awarded for the 2019-20 Academic Year: 74